Completely mixed linear games and irreducibility concepts for Z-transformations over self-dual cones: Preliminaries

 \section{Preliminaries}

 Throughout this paper, {\it $\V$ denotes a finite dimensional real inner product space and $K$ is a proper cone in $\V$ (that is, $K$ is a pointed closed convex cone with nonempty interior).
 In all game-theoretic settings, we assume that $K$ is self-dual.
-In particular, when $\V$ is a Euclidean Jordan algebra, we assume that $K$ is the corresponding symmetric cone.} The interior and closure of a set $X$ in $\V$ are denoted, respectively, by $X^\circ$ and $\overline{X}$.
+In particular, when $\V$ is a Euclidean Jordan algebra, we assume that $K$ is the corresponding symmetric cone.} The interior, closure, boundary, and span of a set $X$ in $\V$ are denoted, respectively, by $X^\circ$, $\overline{X}$, $\partial(X)$, and $\rm{span}(X)$.
+For a linear transformation $L$, $ker(L)$ denotes its kernel (null space).
 Recall that a convex cone $F$ within (the proper cone) $K$ is a {\it face} if an element $a$ in $F$ is of the form $b+c$ with $b,c\in K$, then $b,c\in F$.
 Since $K$ is proper, every face of $K$ is a pointed closed convex cone in $\V$.
-(The closedness can be seen from considering the line segment joining a point in the relative interior of $F$ to a relative boundary point of $F$).
 If $F$ is a face of $K$, then the $span(F): =F-F$ is the subspace generated by $F$.
-For various definitions and properties regarding cones, proper cones, faces, etc., we refer to \cite{berman-plemmons}.\\
+For various definitions and properties regarding cones, proper cones, faces, etc., we refer to \cite{berman-plemmons}.\\ Throughout, we use the following notation: Relative to the given proper cone $K$ in $\V$, we write